zoekko/zoekko.github.io/cv.md

       <ul>
         <li>Developed and implemented a hierarchical Bayesian inference framework to analyze binary black hole spin distributions using LIGO gravitational wave data.</li>
         <li>Generated mock binary black hole populations with different component spin parameters to quantify how much spin information is extractable from observed effective spins.</li>
-        <li>Presented findings at the American Physical Society Conference in April 2023 and co-authored a publication in Physical Review D.</li>
+        <li>Presented findings at the American Physical Society April Meeting in April 2023 and co-authored a publication in Physical Review D.</li>
       </ul>
     </li>
     <li>